 This course was essentially what showed me that it was possible to make a living online.
 And for that, I think everyone who wants to build a thriving VA business should consider taking this course.
 When you sign up you’ll also get access to a private Facebook group where you can ask any questions that come up and get support from the other VA’s as well.
 Click here to enroll.

-More of a recent find, the VA Crash Course is perfect for beginners who want to get their VA biz and procedures set up right from the get-go.
-In this course, Allie gives stellar advice on booking clients through Facebook (and shows you the exact post she used to book 2 clients + 8 client leads), setting up your client onboarding process and other bonuses for the busy virtual assistant.
+More of a recent find, the VA Crash Course is a great option for beginners who want to get their VA biz and procedures set up right from the get-go.
+In this course, Allie gives some awesome advice on booking clients through Facebook (and shows you the exact post she used to book 2 clients + 8 client leads), setting up your client onboarding process and other bonuses for the busy virtual assistant.
 When you enroll you’ll also get access to ConvertKit tech training, a new VA client contract, and advice on how to send a quote email.
 Click here to enroll.

 Freshbooks: A super helpful tool for invoicing clients, bookkeeping, time tracking and keeping tabs on client projects.
 It’s just about everything you need finance wise and is an amazing software for all sorts of freelancers.
 Click here to sign up for a free trial to test run Freshbooks for your business!